Pharm.D. / MHIT

 The MHIT program is a year-round program offered during fall, spring, and summer semesters.
 Coursework consists of 36 credit hours spanning a combination of courses within the IIT program and the Arnold School of Public Health.
 You will take a core of five courses (15 credit hours), three from IIT and two from the Arnold School's Department of Health Services Policy and Management.
 You then choose five elective courses (15 credit hours), including at least one from IIT and one from the Arnold School of Public Health.
-Last, an internship of six credit hours is required.
+Lastly, an internship of six credit hours is required.

 Courses are conducted online or in a traditional classroom setting; they are scheduled during evenings and weekends to fit the needs of working professionals.
 Depending on your professional experience and interest, you can tailor your program to gain breadth and depth in either the health or information technology components.
 If you have undergraduate degrees or extensive professional experience in healthcare, you would take most of your electives in information technology, but if you have undergraduate degrees or experience in information technology you would take your electives from the health component.